dagger/dagger/demos/typescript-entrypoints/README.md

-# Example

-:warning: This directory shall not be push to main, it's just an example for the PR.

 ## Usage

 Since we cannot install our local dagger library into the container that executes the command, for testing purpose we are copying local `nodejs` sdk by adding local `@dagger.io/dagger` into package dependencies.